Demonstrating the Elliptical Orbit of Mars using Naked Eye Data: Conclusions

 \section{Conclusions}

-In Table \ref{summary} we summarize the values derived from our simple dataset based on naked eye observations using a handheld cross staff.
-For comparison we also give the official (``true'') values based on a much more sophisticated orbital determination using the most modern methods.
-Admittedly, in science we almost never have the ``true'' values for comparison.
-Typically, we can only calculate our internal random errors and estimate sources of systematic error.
+Our value of the orbital eccentricity of Mars (0.093 $\pm$ 0.012), derived using the simpler fit (a circular Earth orbit), compares well with the accepted modern value (0.0934).
+While our data are not accurate enough to {\em prove} that Mars' orbit is an ellipse, if we fit the data with an ellipse, we can show that the eccentricity must be near 0.09.
+Thus, a dataset based on naked eye observations accurate to 0.2 or 0.3 deg in ecliptic longitude can be shown to be in agreement with Kepler's First Law.

-Our value of the orbital eccentricity of Mars (0.086 $\pm$ 0.010) compares reasonably well the official modern value (0.0934).
-While our data are not accurate enough to {\em prove} that Mars' orbit is an ellipse, if we fit the data with an ellipse, the eccentricity must be near 0.09.
-Thus, a dataset based on naked eye observations can be shown to be in strong agreement with Kepler's First Law.
+During 2018 the opposition of Mars occurred not long after Earth's aphelion and less than two months before Mars' perihelion.
+These conditions obliged us to fit the ecliptic longitudes of Mars of our second season using an elliptical orbit for Mars and an elliptical orbit for Earth.
+Refitting the 2015/2016 ecliptic longitudes of Mars using an ellipse for Mars' orbit and an ellipse for the Earth gives an RMS uncertainty of $\pm$7.5\arcmin.
+We regard this as a suprisingly accurate result given the primitive nature of our simple cross staff.

 \acknowledgments

 We made use of the SIMBAD database, operated at CDS, Strasbourg, France.